ibm-cloud-docs/activity-tracker/faq_request.md

 {:external: target="_blank" .external}

-# What can I do when my request fails to complete successfully due to a network transmission interruption?
+# Recovering from a network transmission interruption
 {: #faq_request}

 When LogDNA operations are affected by a network transmission interruption in {{site.data.keyword.cloud_notm}}, you may experience a delay viewing your data or processing a request.